semmath/semmath/README.md

 ## Contribution

+### 1. Issues

-1. Propose a discussion in the Issues.
+Propose a discussion in the Issues.

-If the modifications are quite clear and concise, then there is no need to discuss them.
+If the modifications are quite clear and concise, you can skip this step.

+### 2. Pull Requests

-2. Submit Pull Requests.
+Submit Pull Requests.

 For the specific content of the specification, adopt a similar method to [RFC](https://www.rfc-editor.org/) as the following: